idea4good/GuiLiteSamples/doc/Serial.md

 With the help of serial calbe, you can connect external device with Android phone.
 In this case, the external device is PC.

 ## Prerequisite
-In order to tranform USB singal of Android phone to serial signal, you need some hardeare here.
+In order to tranform USB singal of Android phone to serial signal, you need some hardware here.
 ### Android phone with micro USB port(support OTG)
 OTG to UART bridge(手机USB转串口TTL适配器) -- CP210x-Silicon Labs will be recommended.
 ### Or Android phone with type-c USB port